Orofacial Myofunctional Disorders (OMDs)

 - Airway incompetency due to nasal obstructions (e.g., enlarged tonsils or adenoids causing snoring or sleep breathing issues)

-- Poor oral control (e.g., drooling)
+- Poor oral control (e.g., drooling, specifically past the age of 2 years old)

-- Speech sound distortions
+- Speech sound distortions (e.g., interdental lisp)

-At One Speech Therapy, our licensed speech-language pathologists are trained to address and treat OMDs.
+At One Speech Therapy, our licensed speech-language pathologists and orofacial myofunctional therapists are trained to address and treat OMDs.
 We create individualized therapy plans to retrain adaptive patterns of muscle function and focus on maintaining a healthy orofacial environment, while improving eating, swallowing, speaking, and breathing habits.
-Our myofunctional therapy services focus on establishing patent nasal airway, correcting resting tongue and lip posture, improving oral placement for accurate speech sound production and swallowing, and supporting habit elimination for behaviors such as thumb-sucking.
+Our myofunctional therapy services focus on establishing a patent nasal airway, correcting resting tongue and lip posture, improving oral placement for accurate speech sound production and swallowing, and supporting habit elimination for behaviors such as thumb-sucking.
 We emphasize collaboration with an interdisciplinary healthcare team, including dentists, orthodontists, and ENTs, to ensure comprehensive care tailored to your child’s unique needs.